 Don’t just focus on the top driver.
 Pick a few to look at, in case your top drivers are ones your company doesn’t have the resources to address at that moment.

 Look for themes.
 Identify your top ten drivers, then see if there are commonalities across any of them.
 For instance, maybe three of your drivers are related to leadership.

 There are a few key things to know about how Culture Amp specifically approaches driver analysis in our platform:

 We have a real-time driver analytics engine.
 This allows you to quickly and efficiently see what aspects of organizational culture have the biggest impact on employee engagement.

 We don't use "non-actionable" items in our driver analysis.
 What does this mean?
-Let’s say you look at the link between job satisfaction and engagement - you’ll obviously find a big link.
-But telling an executive they need to improve people's job satisfaction in order to drive engagement isn’t helpful.
+Let’s say you look at the link between job satisfaction and engagement - you’ll obviously find a prominent link.
+But telling an executive they need to improve people's job satisfaction to drive engagement isn’t helpful.
 That’s why driver analysis has to be done using sensible and actionable inputs into the analysis.

 Culture Amp is designed to allow you to track the change that comes from your actions.
-As we previously mentioned, tracking the changes that come from your actions is incredibly important - it’s a great pulse check to see if you’re heading in the right or not.
+As we previously mentioned, tracking the changes that come from your actions is incredibly important – it’s a great pulse check to see if you’re heading in the right direction.

 We offer Focus Agent as an extra helping hand.
 Focus Agent uses driver analysis but also combines scores and benchmark data to pick the best survey questions for you to focus on.

 At Culture Amp, we worked with a nonprofit that initially analyzed its employee engagement survey results on a question-by-question basis.
 What the organization discovered was that it was scoring low when it came to the "work-life" balance questions.
 Without running a driver analysis, the organization immediately changed the rules that affect work-life balance, from allowing employees to bring their dogs to work to more flexible working hours and policies.